thuinanutshell/ai-technical-interviewer/README.md

 ### Authentication Setup

-- Setup using Firebase/Auth0 or custom JWT-based solution
+- Setup using Supabase/Auth0 or a custom JWT-based solution
 - Session flow with refresh tokens (if applicable)

 ---